astronomer/docs/software/workspace-permissions.md

 :::caution

 If a user already exists on a Deployment before being invited via a Team, the user context with the most permissive role will be applied to the Deployment.
-For more information, read [Import IDP Groups](import-idp-groups.md).
+For more information, read [Import IdP Groups](import-idp-groups.md).

 :::